Finding Dory: Production

 Stanton selected Victoria Strouse to write the screenplay.
 She later said, "It was always collaborative with Andrew, but really the screenwriting was me.
 Of course, Andrew would do passes, and he and I would brainstorm a lot together and then we would bring it to the group of story artists.
 People would weigh in and share ideas."
 She pointed to Dory's forgetfulness as a challenge when writing the script, adding, "You don't realize until you sit down to write a character who can't remember things how integral memory is to absolutely everything we do, and that's what creates a narrative that people can follow.
 When a main character can't self-reflect and can't tell a story, that character is very difficult to design because she can't really lead.
 To get her to be able to lead and to get an audience to be able to trust her was the hardest thing to do."

 The fictional Marine Life Institute depicted extensively in the film is based on the production team's research trips to the Monterey Bay Aquarium, the Marine Mammal Center and the Vancouver Aquarium.

-The film's ending was revised after Pixar executives viewed Blackfish, a 2013 documentary film which focuses on the dangers of keeping orca whales in captivity.
+The film's ending was revised after Pixar executives viewed Blackfish, a 2013 documentary film which focuses on the dangers of keeping orcas in captivity.
 Initially, some of the characters were to end up in a SeaWorld-like marine park, but the revision gave them an option to leave.

 Angus MacLane was one of the first people to whom Stanton revealed his idea for the sequel.
 Together, with Bob Peterson, they discussed about different ideas for places Dory would visit during her journey — one of those ideas was the touch pool sequence.
 Later, during the Brave (2012) wrap party, Stanton invited MacLane to join him in his first co-directing duty.
 Stanton described MacLane's role as a "jack of all trades", particularly utilizing his experience in animation and story, as well as in production, having created a few short films himself.

 In August 2015, at Disney's D23 Expo, it was announced that Hayden Rolence would voice Nemo, replacing Alexander Gould from the first film, whose voice had deepened since reaching adulthood (Gould voiced a minor character in the sequel instead).
 At the D23 expo they also announced that Ed O'Neill would be the voice of Hank.

-To make the light more realistic, RenderMan was completely re-engineered, its biggest change in 25 years.
+To make the light appear more realistic, RenderMan was re-engineered, marking one of the larger changes to the software in the past 25 years.